How to Get a Car Loan if You Already Have a Personal Loan

 A car loan pre-approval gives you an estimate of how much you can afford to borrow.
 By having a better idea of your price range, you can work around an ideal budget, know which cars you can afford to buy and negotiate a good deal with car dealers.

-While a pre-approval doesn’t guarantee that your car loan will be approved, it’s a step closer towards that goal—Your lender has granted you a conditional approval for a car loan up to a certain amount.
+While a pre-approval doesn’t guarantee that your car loan will be approved, it’s a step closer towards that goal—Your lender has granted you conditional approval for a car loan up to a certain amount.
 This means that they agreed to finance your vehicle although they haven’t proceeded to fully approving your application.

 Most lending companies provide online pre-approval application forms to expedite the process.
 Generally, it only takes around 24 hours or less to get a decision.

 After filling out the pre-approval form, lenders proceed to evaluate your financial standing to ascertain your capacity to repay the loan and how much you can afford to borrow.
-They may call you to verify a few information.
+They may call you to verify a little information.
 They may also pull out your credit files from the credit reporting bureaus.
 This gets recorded on your credit file as a “hard inquiry” and negatively affects your credit score a bit as it gets interpreted as applying for too many loans at the same time.
 Inquiries made within two weeks, however, is counted as one so it’s smart to do your pre-approval applications in this timeframe.

 A pre-approval is valid for a limited time, typically one to three months.
 Thus, it’s ideal to start your car shopping as soon as you have the pre-approval.